wb14123/blog/jekyll/_posts/2016-11-28-Config-Development-Environment-on-Windows.markdown

 Python
 ----------

-There are many tools are written in Python.
+There are many tools that are written in Python.
 And my work also uses Python a lot.
 You can install Python with apt-cyg.
 But there will be some tricky things if you need to install some Python packages with pip.

 First we will install pip: